soniawmeyer/soniameyer-beihang-students-website/classes/s1s4sf3ls.md

 Notice for classes S1 and S4: If you were supposed to present your normal presentation during Week 10, your presentation is now moved to Week 15.
 During Week 10, we will only be doing the midterm presentations.

+### Week 10
+Good job on your presentations!
+Now that you are done preparing for it, you need to turn in your language partner pictures once again.